yoyosource/BOTC-HomeBrew/Demon/Hydra/README.md

 ## Summary
 "Each night* choose a player; if picked by both Hydra they die, or else poisoned until dusk.
 Each day, a 2nd execution starts after the 1st.
 If a Hydra was executed an alive player becomes an evil Hydra.
 You know all Hydra.
 Execution fails, if only Hydra voted. [+1 Hydra; No minions]"

-The hydra is a demon-type character with an ability inspired by its mythologic counterpart.
+The Hydra is a demon-type character with an ability inspired by its mythologic counterpart.
-The game starts with two hydras in play, however there are no minions in play.
+The game starts with two Hydras in play, however there are no minions in play.
-If you don't kill both hydras on the same day (meaning one survives), in the next night, another hydra is created with the alive hydra learning who it is.
+If you don't execute both Hydras on the same day (meaning one survives), in the next night, another Hydra is created.
+All alive Hydras get to know every dead or alive Hydra.
-How are you supposed to kill two people a day?
-Well, the hydra also adds another nomination & execution round each day, starting after the first player has been executed.
+How are you supposed to execute two people a day?
+Well, the Hydra also adds another nomination & execution round each day, starting after the first player has been executed.

 ## How to run